klangner/dsp.rs/examples/tuner/README.md

 # Tuner

-Find base frequency of the wav file
+Example of tuner application written with the dsp library.